 Master of Science in Bioinformatics

-The Bioinformatics degree seeks to provide students with core knowledge in bioinformatics programming, integrating knowledge from the biological, computational, and mathematical disciplines
+The Master of Science in Bioinformatics seeks to provide students with core knowledge in bioinformatics programming, integrating knowledge from the biological, computational, and mathematical disciplines

 A master’s degree holder can expect to earn an average of 20 percent more than someone who has only earned their bachelor’s degree.
 (U.S. Bureau of Labor Statistics, 2021).